• Skip to primary navigation

 It will take a few to get the amount and technique right.
 It’s not hard, just takes a second to get used to and sort out how it will squish as it’s rolled.

-a beef roll up appetizer cut in half on a small plate.
+A chipped beef roll up appetizer cut in half on a small plate.

 If you find that everything is just a bit too soft and cutting is hard, you can put them in the fridge for about half an hour and use a serrated knife to cut them in half.

-close up of a container of easy dried beef snacks for a football party.
+Close up of a container of easy dried beef snacks for a football party.

 I prefer to make them a day ahead so all the flavors can marry.
 They should be refrigerated, in an air-tight container, until serving.